 Why wasn’t my street a candidate?

 Multiple factors were considered when creating the initial map of potential streets.
-These factors include limited resources, hospital/emergency routes, transit routes and traffic patterns (See "What Makes a Successful Slow Street?” section above).
+These factors include limited resources, hospital/emergency routes, transit routes and traffic patterns.
+(See Key Considerations above)

 Will this be implemented City-wide?